Quantum noise in a Fabry-Perot interferometer including the influence of diffraction loss of light: Quantum noise including diffraction loss

 Using Eqs.(37)-(40), $h_\mathrm{shot} (f) $ can be written as

 Then, because the shot noise from each arm is uncorrelated, the total shot noise, $h'_\mathrm{shot} (f)$, can be written as the quadrature sum of the shot noise from each arm, which is given by

-Here $P_\mathrm{in}$ is converted to $P_0$, which is the total laser power of the FPMI. \\ \ \ \ \ \ The radiation pressure noise of a FP cavity is derived from fluctuations of the mirror positions due to fluctuations of the laser power.
+Here $P_\mathrm{in}$ is converted to $P_0$, which is the total laser power of FPMI.
+The pre-conceptual design of DECIGO is shown as a reference in Fig. 4.
+DECIGO uses a differential FP interferometer, whose quantum noise is in principle the same as that of the FPMI.

+The radiation pressure noise of a FP cavity is derived from fluctuations of the mirror positions due to fluctuations of the laser power.
 The fluctuations of the laser power can be attributed to statistical fluctuations of the number of photons.
 The mirror is subject to the force from the laser radiation pressure.
 When the laser power is $P$, its force is represented as $2P/c$.
 The position $x$ of the mirror follows the equation of motion, which is represented as

 The relationship between the fluctuation of the mirror position $\delta x(\omega)$ and the laser power, which is derived from the Fourier expansion of Eq.(43), is given by

 The energy per photon is $\hbar \Omega$, so the laser power $P$ can be written in terms of the number of photons, $N$, as